An intranet that works. What content do employees read?

 Although content pages (e.g., procedures, guides, policies) are much less frequently created, they have a longer life cycle:

-• Such content has an audience regardless of the date of publication.
+• Such content has an audience regardless of its publication date.

-• They can “live” for months and sometimes years – such as “Vision and Mission” pages.
+• They can “live” for months or even years, as on the ‘Mision and Mission’ pages.

 • They require regular updates and attribution to the owner.